DS-Meena/Learning-ML/Image_Convolution/README.md

 ## Padding 🏓

-We pad the image on sides so that we can catch partial objects.
+We pad the image on sides so that we can catch partial objects and **avoid shrinking the width and height** of the input as it passes through convolutional layers.

 ![Fig: applied p=1 on image](images/image.png)